Unity-Technologies/ml-agents/ml-agents/README.md

 ## `mlagents.envs`

-The ML-Agents toolkit provides a Python API for controlling the agent simulation loop of a environment or game built with Unity.
+The ML-Agents toolkit provides a Python API for controlling the Agent simulation loop of a environment or game built with Unity.
 This API is used by the ML-Agent training algorithms (run with `mlagents-learn`), but you can also write your Python programs using this API.